abhijith/abhijith.github.io/_posts/resume.md

 * *Airline Revenue Management application (Internal and Market performance analysis)*: Gathered business requirements, formulated formal models and architected the application backend.
 Also developed Data Simulation module for generating data for demos and testing.

-* *Promotional analysis for the retail practice:* Re-architected the existing RDBMs based system using Hadoop and HBase.
-The new system outperformed the old system by 400x.
+* *Promotional analysis for the retail practice:* Re-architected the existing RDBMs based system using Hadoop/HBase and reduced turnaround time from ~60 hours to 10 minutes.

 #### Higher Order Systems (Runa Inc) (Senior Software Engineer [Platform], Sep 2011 - Mar 2013)

 *Technologies:* Ruby, Clojure, Vagrant, Chef, Ironfan, Hadoop, HBase, ZooKeeper, AWS, Sensu, RabbitMQ.

-* Introduced build and dependency management system for the Clojure application stack.
-Standardized the development environment on workstations using Vagrant and Ironfan.
+* Ported the Clojure application stack to Leiningen and standardized the development environment.
+Consequently, reduced dev-prod disparity.

-* Deployed and managed Hadoop/HBase cluster deployment on AWS.
+* Deployed and managed Hadoop, ZooKeeper and HBase cluster on AWS using Ironfan.

-* Developed metrics and monitoring system for various components of the software stack using Sensu monitoring framework.
-Developed and open-sourced plugins for the same.
-All-in-all helped the company increase the reliability of the cluster and decrease the response time for detecting and resolving an incident.
+* Used metrics and monitoring to detect cluster/application health degradation; Data-driven and proactive resolution of issues.

+* Actively eliminated manual steps (and consequently human errors) via complete automation of deployments and configuration.

-* Helped build AWS EMR-like functionality using custom AMIs to spin-up Hadoop clusters in a matter of few minutes.
+* Helped build AWS EMR-like functionality using custom AMIs and AWS Spot-Instances to spin-up Hadoop clusters in a matter of few minutes.

+* Halved Cloud infrastructure expenditure by streamlining workflows on the Cloud and data-driven cluster sizing

 #### Atlantis Computing Pvt Ltd (Senior Developer, Apr 2007 - Aug 2011)

-*Technologies:* C, Ruby, Python, Erlang, Mnesia, VMware, Device Mapper, Linux Kernel.
+*Technologies:* C, Ruby, Python, Erlang, Mnesia, VMware, Device Mapper, Linux VFS.

 *Atlantis ILIO: Full stack virtualization suite with in-line data deduplication*